Webhook & Send API

 | idempotency_key | required | Your unique key for this request (max 128 chars).
 Submitting the same key twice returns the original result without resending. |

-| conversation_id | required* | The conversation.id from a received webhook event. *Required if platform_user_id is not provided. |
+| conversation_id | required* | The conversation.id from a received webhook event. *Required if platform_user_id and to_phone are not provided. |

-| platform_user_id | required* | Platform user ID. *Required if conversation_id is not provided. |
+| platform_user_id | required* | Platform user ID for Facebook or Instagram (the customer's PSID). *Required if conversation_id is not provided and you're sending to a Meta DM platform.
+For SMS or WhatsApp, use to_phone instead. |

-| message_text | required | The message text to send.
-Max 1,000 chars on Instagram, 2,000 chars on Facebook. |
+| message_text | required* | The message text to send.
+Max 1,000 chars on Instagram, 2,000 chars on Facebook, 1,600 chars on SMS (GSM-7) or 1,530 chars (UCS-2), 4,096 chars on WhatsApp. *For WhatsApp templates, use template_name instead â see WhatsApp Templates.
+See Encoding & Segments for SMS character limits and segmentation rules. |

 curl -X POST https://sumgenius.ai/api/meta/webhook-send.php \